best-practice-and-impact/qa-of-code-guidance/book/managers_guide.md

 ### How has peer review been done?

 * Skilled colleagues should conduct internal peer reviews of the code.
-* If the product is high risk an external peer review should also be conducted.
+* If the product is high risk, an external peer review should also be conducted.
 * Peer review should follow a standard procedure.

 ### How have you kept track of who made changes and for which reasons?